dyhes/zulip/docs/subsystems/html-css.md

 A few useful notes are:

-- Zulip installs static assets in production in `/home/zulip/prod-static`.
+- Aloha installs static assets in production in `/home/zulip/prod-static`.
 When a new version is deployed, before the server is restarted, files are copied into that directory.
 - We use the VFL (versioned file layout) strategy, where each file in